What is sandboxing?

 Applications which use App Sandbox are unable to use fonts that aren’t located in one of the operating system font folders:

-Universal Type Client stores fonts in /Library/Extensis/UTC/ instead of in an operating system font folder.
-Sandboxed applications that try to use fonts in Universal Type Client will be blocked by App Sandbox; the effects can vary based on the application.
+Connect Fonts stores fonts in its font vault instead of in an operating system font folder.
+Sandboxed applications that try to use fonts in Suitcase Fusion are blocked by App Sandbox; the effects can vary based on the application.
 Some applications may prompt you to enter your macOS username and password to grant access to the font.
 Other applications will replace the requested font with a placeholder font such as .LastResort, Calibri, or Myriad.
-If you have questions about how a specific application uses sandboxing, you should check with the developer.
+If you have questions about how a specific application uses sandboxing, you should contact the developer.